edirpedro/jcs4/doc/Start.md

 ## How to customize

 There are some options you can use to customize the plugin in your website and create great experiences.
 Read the [options](http://hub.edirpedro.com.br/jcs4/options.php) page to know all of them.
-And take a look at some [examples](http://hub.edirpedro.com.br/jcs4/examples.php) you can build with this library.
+And take a look at some [examples](http://hub.edirpedro.com.br/jcs4/examples.php) you can build with this plugin.